igor71/R-Studio/README.md

 Install the most current version of `docker` software [as indicated for your platform](https://docs.docker.com/installation).

-_**Note**: RStudio requires docker version `>= 1.2`_  Some Linux repositories may have only older versions available, to ensure you get the latest version run `curl -sSL https://get.docker.com/ubuntu/ | sudo sh`.
+_**Note:** RStudio requires docker version `>= 1.2`_  Some Linux repositories may have only older versions available, to ensure you get the latest version run `curl -sSL https://get.docker.com/ubuntu/ | sudo sh`.
 Fresh installs of the Docker Toolkit on Mac/Windows following the instructions above should be fine.

 Linux users can just use `http://localhost` or the IP address of their remote server.